The survival of mankind depends almost entirely on preservation of nature

 Chief Conservator of Forests & Chief Wild Life Warden is the Head of the Department.
 There is one post of Conservator of Forests & two posts of Deputy Conservator of Forests viz.
-Deputy Conservator of Forests [Wildlife] & Deputy Conservator of Forests [Botanical Garden & Nature Reserve & Director, Minor Minerals].
-Conservator of Forests is the Head of Office and Drawing & Disbursing Officer.
-There are two posts of Sub Divisional Soil Conservation Officers [gazetted], 2 Range Officers, 1 Deputy Ranger, 12 Foresters and 15 Forest Guards.
-The total strength of the department including Ministerial staff is 52.
+Deputy Conservator of Forests [Headquarter/Wildlife] & Deputy Conservator of Forests [Botanical Garden & Nature Reserve].

 Our focus.